 Finding A Range Of A Function

-Dec 01, 2025 · 14 min read
+14 min read

 Imagine you're standing on a hill, and you throw a ball.
 The height the ball reaches represents the output of a function, while the angle and force you use to throw it are the inputs.
-The set of all possible heights the ball can reach, no matter how you throw it, is the range of that function.
+Plus, the set of all possible heights the ball can reach, no matter how you throw it, is the range of that function.
 This concept isn't just for physics; it's a fundamental idea in mathematics, helping us understand the behavior and limitations of functions.

 Main Subheading